What is an In-Frame Kitchen?

-We get that, which is why we’ve decided that in this article we’ll give you a short and sweet explanation of just one type of kitchen.
+We get that, which is why we’ve decided that we’ll give you a short and sweet explanation of just one type of kitchen in this article.
 Easy to read and easy to understand.

 In this article, we’re going to tell you all you need to know about “in-frame” kitchens.
 Nothing more, nothing less.
 A nice bite-sized chunk of kitchen research.